1. Consult with an Attorney

 You need to consult with an experienced family law attorney in your area.
 Divorce is complicated and it is better to know all your rights prior to making any substantial moves towards a divorce.

 2. Get your Finances in Order

 You need to be aware of all your finances before a divorce.
+Get a copy of your credit report.
 If you don’t have a bank account or a credit card in your name you may want to do this prior to a divorce.
 Also, make sure you make copies of all your financial records (bank statements, tax returns, stocks, etc.).

 3. Understand your Debts

 If you have any debts (credit card debt, mortgage, student loans, etc.) you need to be aware of how much the debt is prior to a divorce.